NWChemEx/Chemist/docs/source/background/overview.rst

    Traditional workflow of a Gaussian-based quantum chemistry method.

-The typical Chemist workflow is pictorially given in :figref:`fig_guassian_input` (in the context of Gaussian-based quantum chemistry).
+The typical Chemist workflow is pictorially given in :numref:`fig_guassian_input` (in the context of Gaussian-based quantum chemistry).
 The first step is to create a ``ChemicalSystem`` class (TODO: link).
-For the example workflow shown in :figref:`fig_gaussian_input` this step is depicted by the benzene molecule.
+For the example workflow shown in :numref:`fig_gaussian_input` this step is depicted by the benzene molecule.
 The ``ChemicalSystem`` class describes the nuclei, electrons, molecules, boundary conditions (periodic, vacuum, solvent, etc.), and fields that represent the :term:`chemical system` of interest.
 The ``ChemicalSystem`` is the chemist's view of the problem.

 Given a ``ChemicalSystem`` the next step is to create a physical model of the system.
-For Gaussian-based quantum chemistry this has two parts creating a molecular basis set (pictorially represented in :figref:`fig_gaussian_input` by the *p*-orbitals superimposed on benzene) and specifying an approximation to the Schroedinger equation (pictorially represented in :figref:`fig_guassian_input` by the time-independent Schroedinger equation).
+For Gaussian-based quantum chemistry this has two parts creating a molecular basis set (pictorially represented in :numref:`fig_gaussian_input` by the *p*-orbitals superimposed on benzene) and specifying an approximation to the Schroedinger equation (pictorially represented in :numref:`fig_guassian_input` by the time-independent Schroedinger equation).
 In Chemist we rely on the ``AOBasisSet`` class for describing molecular basis sets and a combination of ``Operator`` and ``Wavefunction`` objects to express the physical approximations (disclaimer ``Operator`` and ``Wavefunction`` are